 Find somewhere to stay in London’s best districts and enjoy the wonders of the British capital!

-London is full of districts with different atmospheres, in terms of culture, history, types of people living there and their lifestyles.
+London’s many neighbourhoods all have their own atmosphere, each with their own unique blend of culture, history, city dwellers, and urban lifestyles.
 Here is a non-exhaustive mini-guide of the areas to stay in London.

 Photo credit: Flickr – Koala99

-This is probably the most famous London district in the whole world.
+This is probably the most famous London district in the world.
 Why?
-Because it is emblematic of the United Kingdom and the monuments that make it London’s political and touristic centre: Big Ben.
-Having said that, staying in London in Westminster will be expensive.
+Emblematic of the United Kingdom, and home to iconic landmarks such as Big Ben, Westminster is London’s political and touristic centre.
+That being said, staying in London in Westminster will be expensive.
 Very expensive.

-The British Parliament sits in the Palace of Westminster, adjacent to the famous clock: Big Ben.
+The British Parliament is housed in the Palace of Westminster, adjacent to the famous clock: Big Ben.
 Who hasn’t taken its picture while visiting London?
-There is also the famous Buckingham Palace – seat of the British parliamentary monarchy – and Westminster Abbey.
-Watch the changing of the guard at Buckingham Palace, it’s worth a look.
+The area is also home to Buckingham Palace – both the residence and administrative headquarters of the British monarchy – and Westminster Abbey.
+Watch the Changing of the Guard at Buckingham Palace, it’s worth a look.
 In Westminster, you can visit Westminster Cathedral, a Byzantine-style church.
-The district is on the banks of the Thames, and is very central.
-The streets are deserted in the evening and there aren’t any places to go out: this is not a place to stay in London for fans of drinking and wild parties.
-Westminster will suit day visitors who like to sleep early, to visit the next day.
+Located on the north bank of the Thames, the district is very central.
+However, the streets are deserted in the evening and the night-life is practically non-existent.
+This is not a place to stay in London if you’re keen to drink and party until the small hours.
+Westminster will suit day visitors who like to sleep early, and tour the area the next day.

 Soho, Marylebone and Mayfair